spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

     caCert: ""
 ```

 ### OCI ECR Registry

+We expose a public OCI ECR registry that you can configure Palette VerteX to reference.
+If you want to host your own OCI registry, refer to the [OCI Registry](#oci-registry) section.
-The OCI Elastic Container Registry (ECR) is different from the [`ociRegistry`](#ociregistry) in that the FIPS-required images are hosted in an AWS ECR registry.
+The OCI Elastic Container Registry (ECR) is hosted in an AWS ECR registry.
 Our support team provides the credentials for the OCI ECR registry.

 | **Parameters** | **Description** | **Type** | **Default value** |
 | --- | --- | --- | --- |